(or other programs)

 The signal is inherently averaged over the full measurement interval.

-Frequency output can be directly plotted using FFT software, such as Spectrum Lab or Argo.
+Frequency output can be directly plotted using FFT software such as Spectrum Lab or Argo and the frequency is easily sent wirelessly.

-Not shown is that a transistor may be added to pull pin 2 down for an external sync, greatly reducing the tendency for the last digit to jump around in simple digital counter applications.
-The gate signal simply turns on the 2N4403 until the counter is ready to count again, making the circuit start at the same point for each count period.
+Not shown is that a transistor may be added to pull pin 2 down for external sync. greatly reducing the tendency for the last digit to jump around in simple digital counter applications.
+The gate signal simply turns on the 2N4403 until the counter is ready to count again making the circuit start at the same point for each count period.
 (Not needed when using FFT analysis.)

-The 1000 pF capacitor is critical, and should be an COG (NPO) or similarly stable capacitor.
-Film types are fine for lower frequency work in a lab environment.
+The 1000 pF capacitor is critical and should be an COG (NPO) or similarly stable capacitor for best results.
+Film types are fine for lower frequency work in a lab environment but a more stable capacitor is best for higher frequency operation especially in a variable temperature environment.
+A proper choice of components will give excellent temperature stability.
 The MPSA18 connected to pin 1 is also critical and only very high gain types will work well.
-Precision metal film resistors are recommended for best stability, but carbon film types are fine for the experimenter's lab.
+Precision metal film resistors are recommended for best stability but carbon film types are fine for the experimenter's lab.

-It's hard to adjust the gain and linearity without a precision voltage switchbox, maybe with 1 volt steps from 0 to 5 VDC.
-The voltages can (probably should) be simply divided down from the power supply, thanks to the ratiometric response, but use high-precision or matched resistors for maximum accuracy.
+It's hard to adjust the gain and linearity without a precision voltage switchbox, perhaps with 1 volt steps from 0 to 5 VDC.
+The voltages can (probably should) be simply divided down from the power supply thanks to the ratiometric response but use high-precision or matched resistors for maximum accuracy.
 Just a string of matched resistors across the power supply connected to the input with a clip lead will suffice.
 It's practical to get over four digits of accuracy with a good setup and care.

 The output of several V/Fs could be combined through fairly large resistors of different values to plot several variables on one chart.
-The different value resistors will present different amplitudes to Spectrum Lab, so each trace can be made a different color.
+The different value resistors will present different amplitudes to Spectrum Lab so each trace can be made a different color.
+(Try a rainbow color scheme like "Too Many Colors.")

 Here's briefly how it works: The first op-amp and MPSA18 sink current in proportion to the input voltage.
 The capacitor voltage ramps down at a rate determined by the input voltage.
-When the capacitor voltage drops below the reference voltage on pin 9, the comparators change state, and the PNP discharges the capacitor very rapidly.
-The discharge is so fast, that it is completed before the comparators have time to reset.
-The 2N4403 has a very low saturation temperature coefficient when biased as shown, so it makes a stable reset switch, albeit with a little offset voltage which is calibrated out during initial adjustments.
-This little marvel also has a zero saturation voltage temp-co when biased as shown.
-The reset pulse is quite short, so the last comparator is added to generate a square wave output.
+When the capacitor voltage drops below the reference voltage on pin 9 the comparators change state and the PNP discharges the capacitor very rapidly.
+The discharge is so fast that it is completed before the comparators have time to reset.
+The 2N4403 has a very low saturation temperature coefficient when biased as shown so it makes a stable reset switch, albeit with a little offset voltage which is calibrated out during initial adjustments.
+This little marvel has a saturation voltage temp-co that crosses through zero as a function of bias current.
+The reset pulse is quite short so the last comparator is added to generate a square wave output but the short pulse is fine for driving a frequency counter.

 Serial Port A/D - 12 bits, no power, cheap!